Trusted WordPress tutorials, when you need them most.

 Add CSS and publish

-You can continue adding custom CSS code until you are satisfied with how it looks on your site.
+You can continue adding custom CSS code until you are satisfied with how the changes look on your site.

-Don’t forget to click on the ‘Publish’ button on the top when you are finished.
+Don’t forget to click the ‘Publish’ button on the top when you are finished.

-Note: Any custom CSS that you add using theme customizer is only available with that particular theme.
-If you would like to use it with other themes, then you will need to copy and paste it to your new theme using the same method.
+Note: Any custom CSS you add using theme customizer is only available with that particular theme.
+If you would like to use it with other themes, then you will need to copy and paste it into your new theme using the same method.

 Method 2: Adding Custom CSS Using the WPCode Plugin